Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/attributes_access.rst

 To display a dynamic content in ηCMS we refer to :term:`attributes <attribute>` available in the context of the particular :term:`page <page>`,
-using: :any:`asm` and :any:`asmAny` httl methods.
+using: :any:`asm` and :any:`asmAny` HTTL methods.
 When accessing an attribute by its name, ηCMS uses the following algorithm to find the :term:`attribute <attribute>`.

 |